filecoin-project/community/projects/developer_tooling/developer_tooling.md

 Truffle Suite is a team of 13 developers working across our sweet suite of tools.

 ### Team members
-The main developers on this projects are @gnidan and @tcoulter with help from our friend, @rkalis.
+The main developers on this projects are @tcoulter and @seesemichaelj.

 ## How the community can engage
 Email: inquiry@trufflesuite.com